 - Intoxication from drugs and alcohol is often noticeable in a user’s appearance and behavior.
-The appearance of intoxication can lead to refusal of service at almost any business, and the criminal charge of public intoxication.
+The appearance of intoxication can lead to refusal of service for almost any business, and the criminal charge of public intoxication.

 - Methamphetamine use causes tooth and gum decay, no matter how it is administered to the body.
 Methamphetamine can also create a delusional effect in users that often causes them to pick at the skin on their face and body.

-Like drug and alcohol addiction, behavioral addiction causes disarray and chaos in the lives of those addicted to such behaviors as:
+Behavioral addiction causes disarray and chaos in the lives of those addicted to such behaviors as:

 A Forever Recovery Can Help: Find Out More About Addiction